Burger-Software/burgertunes/README.md

 I have decided to stop working on this project.
-Burgertunes will still work and you can fork it if you want to make any changes.
+Burgertunes will still work, and you can fork it if you want to make any changes.

 <h1>🍔 Burgertunes</h1>
 Privacy-respecting YouTube Music frontend with no ads or telemetry! <br>